zhus-dika/togyz-qumalaq-agent/README.md

 (spoiler: Qostaushy will win :monkey:)

-### Run web app - play as Bataushy with the DQN agent
+### Run web app - play as Bastaushy with the DQN agent

 ```
 python app/app.py